 Starting a blog/website has been so much harder a tiny bit more difficult than I thought it would be.
-It has actually taken over a month to get this site exactly the way I want it, but that may or may not have something to do with me being a perfectionist who changes her mind too much and my tech genius friend not being available 24/7 because he has a real job…
+It took over a month to get this site exactly the way I wanted it, but that may or may not have something to do with me being a perfectionist who changes her mind too much and my tech genius friend not being available 24/7 because he has a real job… Of course now that I’ve been blogging for over two years we have had a complete site redesign and I am so thankful!

 ANYWAY, for those of you who are thinking about starting a blog there are many options out there for you to think about.
-Here is a very short list:
+Here is a very short list of 5 Tips For The Teen Blogger:

 1) Blogger or WordPress?